Home » Players With Most Hundreds In T20 WC History (2026 Stats)

 As centuries from Canadian batters are rare at this level, Samra’s effort became a landmark moment and added a notable chapter to the tournament’s history.

-In Match 35 of the ICC Men’s T20 World Cup 2026 at Colombo, Sahibzada Farhan scored a crucial 100 off 58 balls against Namibia, striking 11 fours and 4 sixes at a strike rate of 172.41.
+In Match 35 of the ICC Men’s T20 World Cup 2026 at Colombo, Sahibzada Farhan scored a crucial 100 off 58 balls against Namibia national cricket team.
+His innings included 11 fours and 4 sixes at a strike rate of 172.41.

 Related Reads:

-Conclusion: Chris Gayle alone has two hundreds in T20 World Cup history
+Conclusion: Chris Gayle & Sahibzada Farhan has Two hundreds in T20 World Cup history

 FAQs